articleIcon-icon

 Concentrate on PEO companies with a proven track record and a strong presence in Iowa.
 This suggests they’ll be familiar with the state’s laws and have effective strategies for handling HR compliance issues.

-As Iowa doesn’t require PEOs to register, it’s harder to check whether providers meet certain standards.
+As Iowa doesn’t require PEOs to register, it’s harder to check whether providers meet specific standards.
 Thorough research can help you guarantee they’ll be able to fulfill their commitment to your company and support your goals.

 3. Evaluate the range of services and quality of benefits